 The child involved may not always realise that the tasks they were given are linked to or include the movement of drugs.

-Children as young as seven are being groomed into the world of drugs.
-They are forced to move cocaine, sometimes inside their own bodies across counties and beyond.
+Children as young as seven are being groomed into the world of drugs in the UK.
+They are forced to move drugs, sometimes inside their own bodies across counties and beyond.
 In doing so, they face violence, intimidation, risks to their health and life.
-These are the true costs of cocaine use.
+These are the true costs of drug use.

 Through our work with local support services, we know of hundreds of children who are, could be, or have been, at risk of exploitation, who are being supported by council teams across social care, early help and youth justice in the Thames Valley.